ThalesGroup/identity-management-framework/README.md

 ## Examine the log file of the container

-docker logs -f <container-name>.
+docker logs -f &lt;container-name&gt;

 ## Documentation

-The official documentation of the Identity Managemwnt Framework is available at [Thalesdocs][def3].
+The official documentation of the Identity Management Framework is available at [Thalesdocs][def3].

 ## Contributing